21 Different Types of Ants in Oregon

 Signs of an infestation include piles of sawdust near windows or door frames, wings on surfaces near window sills, or damaged wood with small holes in it.

-If you suspect that you may have a Smooth Carpenter Ant infestation, it is best to contact a pest control professional for advice on how to get rid of them.
+If you suspect that you may have a Smooth Carpenter Ant infestation, it is best to contact a pest control professional for advice on how to get rid of it.

 20. Little Hairless Rover Ant